24-Hour Clinic or Hospital A&E: A Guide to Costs & Care in Singapore

 Public Holidays

-As shown by the two examples above, a clinic consultation fee varies from S$20 to more than S$120.
-This fee greatly depends on the certification of your general practitioner, duration of the consultation, and the time of day and week that you seek out medical services.
-For example, Mount Alverna's standard consultation fee increased by almost 92% for an extended consultation after midnight on a public holiday, while 24-Hours Raffles Medical Clinic saw a 150% increase for the same.
+As shown by the two examples above, a clinic consultation fee varies.
+The fee greatly depends on the certification of your general practitioner, duration of the consultation, and the time of day and week that you seek out medical services.

 While Singaporeans are covered by Medishield Life, this basic health insurance scheme is designed to cover large hospital bills and costly outpatient treatments in public hospitals, not medical expenses from private GP 24-hour clinics.
 However, some private health insurers have a panel of GP clinics which can help to offset a pricey consultation fee.